smithinator100/speaking-dax/README.md

 - ✅ Working with clear dialogue
 - ✅ Production quality with transcript
 - ✅ You can afford longer processing time

+### Use Hybrid Pipeline when: ⭐ **RECOMMENDED**
+- ✅ You need maximum accuracy
+- ✅ No manual transcription available
+- ✅ Production-quality results required
+- ✅ Best overall quality/convenience trade-off
+- ✅ Multi-language support needed
+- ✅ Willing to invest in setup complexity

 ## Installation